-There’s a new place in Joplin that offers creative fun for people of all ages.
+There’s a place in Joplin that offers creative fun for people of all ages.

-Located downtown, Firehouse Pottery opened its doors in February.
-It is the first franchise location of the popular Firehouse Pottery in Springfield, Missouri, and it is owned and managed by Charity Hawkins.
+Located downtown, Firehouse Pottery is the first franchise location of the popular Firehouse Pottery in Springfield, Missouri, and it is owned and managed by Charity Hawkins.

 So, what can you you expect when you visit Firehouse Pottery?

-When you enter the store, you will see a wall with several shelves containing unpainted pottery pieces.
+When you enter the store, you’ll see a wall with several shelves containing unpainted pottery pieces.
 Select a piece from a wide variety of items including tiles, mugs, plates, vases, wine glasses, holiday decor and more.
 Kids can paint fun figurines of dinosaurs, dragons, planes, princesses, cupcakes, animals and monsters.
-(Parents, remember Firehouse Pottery for a one-of-a-kind gift for your child to make for Mother’s Day and Father’s Day!)

 Once you select your piece, choose a spot at one of the tables and you’ll get a quick lesson on how the process works.
 First, you’ll pick your paint colors.
 If you have a design in mind, you can draw that on your piece with a marker before you paint (the marker will not show through once the piece is fired).